jbpoline/BicDay2015/talk.md

 > * In general: Nature, "Reducing our irreproducibility", 2013.
     - New mechanism for independently replicating needed
     - Easy to misinterpret artefacts as biologically important
     - Too many sloppy mistakes
+> * NIH plans to enhance reproducibility (Nature, 2014, Collins and Tabak)

 ---------------